ycrc/PIL/README.md

 PIL
 ============

-An introduction to the Unix shell for people who have never used the command line before.
+An introduction to the Linux shell for people who have never used the command line before.
 Please see <https://github.com/brevans/PIL> for a rendered version of this material, [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material,